-An application-layer control (signaling) protocol for creating, modifying, and terminating sessions with one or more participants.
+Session Initiation An application-layer control (signaling) protocol for creating, modifying, and includes a hybrid to convert from the 2-wire interface to 4-wire.

+Protocol terminating sessions with one or more participants.

-Terminal Adapter A device that converts an analog tip and ring interface into a digital signal; it includes a hybrid to convert from the 2-wire interface to 4-wire.
+Terminal Adapter A device that converts an analog tip and ring interface into a digital signal; it

-Upstream The direction from the subscriber location toward the headend.
-User Datagram A connectionless protocol built upon Internet Protocol (IP).
-Protocol
+The direction from the subscriber location toward the headend.
+Upstream A connectionless protocol built upon Internet Protocol (IP).